joaobecker/naive_bayes_movies_review/README.md

 ### Results -
 ##### The model with the highest accuracy score was our default Naive Bayes, with a 77.8% prediction rate.
 By tuning the parameters on our classifier we were able to decrease the overfitting on our model, but with a decrease in accuracy score.
-In addition, we also ran the Random Forest Regression model, but its accuracy score was only 68%.
+In addition, we also ran the Random Forest Regression model, but the accuracy score was only 68%.